Retro Rock Review: W.A.S.P.'s "Helldorado" (1999)

 Overall, the sensation while listening to Helldorado is akin to standing in front of a roaring locomotive - you either jump on, or get the hell out of the way!

-Critics' and Fans' Reactions to "Helldorado"
+Reactions to "Helldorado"

 Reaction to the album from the band's fanbase was split - while some reviews hailed the retro vibe of Helldorado, others who had grown to appreciate Blackie's maturing artistic vision on latter-day albums like The Crimson Idol or 1995's Still Not Black Enough were disappointed in the disc, saying it represented a step backwards for the band, and accusing Lawless of pandering to the boneheaded, Beavis & Butt-Head demographic to make a few quick bucks.

 You can count me as one of those who was very pleased with Helldorado's old school vibe when I first heard it back in 1999.
 I didn't mind Blackie's early '90s stabs at artistic integrity, but it was nice to hear the "real" meat and potatoes W.A.S.P. sound again.
-Revisiting this album again nearly 20 years (!) after its release, Helldorado still sounds like a "lost" W.A.S.P. recording that fell out of a time capsule from the early 1980s and it would have fit nicely in between their legendary 1984 debut and 1985's The Last Command.
+Revisiting this album again nearly 20 years (!) after its release, Helldorado still sounds like a "lost" W.A.S.P. recording that fell out of a time capsule from the early 1980s.
+It would have fit nicely in between their legendary 1984 debut and 1985's The Last Command.

 W.A.S.P.
 Select Discography: